Home » Is It OK To Take My Parrot Outside?

 Putting the cage outside for a few hours can benefit a parrot’s health.

-Partial sun exposure enables a parrot to synthesize vitamin D3 for calcium absorption, get fresh air in its lungs and air sacs, and enjoy new and interesting experiences.
+Partial sun exposure enables a parrot to synthesize vitamin D3 for calcium absorption, get fresh air in its lungs and air sacs, and enjoy new and exciting experiences.

 A shaded area should be available on one side of the cage to minimize the risk of overheating and heatstroke.
 You can get a portable cage with a handle to take the parrot for mini adventures.